 If a legal holiday falls on a Sunday, it is observed on the following Monday.
 If any of these holidays falls on a Saturday, it is observed on the prior Friday.
 VA Statute 2.2-3300

 Employees of the state attorney, treasurer, commissioner of the revenue, the clerk of the circuit court, the sheriff, and all courts whose salaries are paid by Virginia are entitled to leave on the legal holidays listed above.
 If any of these employees is required to work on a legal holiday, they must receive an equal amount of compensatory time with pay in the same calendar year in which the holiday falls.
 VA Statute 15.2-1605

 Private employers in Virginia are not required to close on any of the listed holidays.
 Additionally, private employers are not required to allow employees to take either paid or unpaid time off on the holidays nor are they required to pay employees any premium wage rates to employees who work on the holidays.
-Private employers may establish policies or practices granting employees time off on any of the listed holiday or agree to pay premium wage rates to employees who work on those days.
+Private employers may establish policies or practices granting employees time off on any of the listed holidays or agree to pay premium wage rates to employees who work on those days.
 Employers who establish such policies or practices may be required to comply with them.